Kendo Nagasaki’s 1977 Unmasking Revealed The Man Behind The Mask

 As a huge feature on the weekly Saturday World of Sport TV Show, he became one of the most recognisable wrestlers in the country, only behind Big Daddy and Giant Haystacks.

-However, his unmasking will go down as one of the most controversial moments in British wrestling history.
+However, his unmasking will go down as one of the most controversial moments in British wrestling history, although one that has been remembered fondly by the millions who saw it play out on television back in 1977.

-It put a dent in a fantastic career of one of the most the UK’s most exotic and mysterious wrestlers – even if he was just some guy from Stoke.
+It put a dent in the fantastic career of one of the most the UK’s most exotic and mysterious wrestlers – even if he did end up just being a man called Peter Thornley from Crewe.

 The Unmasking Of Kendo Nagasaki